Summer Lectures Club 2023 Program

 Ed Mizzi, Retired teacher and past president of the Royal Astronomical Society of Canada, Hamilton branch, reminds us of "Relative Size" With the recent launching of the James Webb telescope into deep space, this is an exciting time for astronomers.
 The Earth is a tiny speck in a vast cosmos, making us feel small and insignificant.
 However, it is the only home we have ever known, and we cannot ignore its importance to our survival; nor can we expect to find a place to move to, at least not in the near future.
 Join Ed for a journey comparing the Earth to other planets, our Sun, stars and galaxies and discover why we need to look after this "Pale Blue Dot" (Carl Sagan). |

-Woodrill Farms Excursion - 10am Confirmation of time and location will be sent via a separate email.
+Woodrill Farms Excursion - 11am for 11:30am This is confirmation of the new date and time.
 Remember Peter Hannam’s remarkable farm talk, Horses to Robots, several years ago?
-We’re invited to visit Peter at his home, Woodrill Farms, 7861 Highway Seven East, close to the border of Guelph, to admire his spectacular rhododendron collection.
+We’re invited to visit Peter at his home, Woodrill Farms, 7861 Highway Seven East, close to the border of Guelph just east of Guelph AirPark, to admire his spectacular rhododendron collection.
 This excursion is not to be missed! |

 Please Note: To avoid the Canada Day weekend, July meetings are on 10th and 24th